-However, collisions between cetaceans and ships, known as “ship strikes”, are now considered to be the major threat.
+However, recent studies have identified that collisions between Marine Mammals and ships, known as “ship strikes”, are now considered to be one of the primary threats.

 Watch Our Video on Save the Whales!

-The worldwide shipping is doubling every 10 years, carrying a lethal impact on whales.
-Experts estimate that at least 20.000 whales are killed struck by cargo, cruise and fishing ships.
-Fatal collision rates in areas like the Mediterranean Sea and Sri Lanka have almost doubled in the past 40 years and whale populations have reduced by more than 50%.
+The shipping industry is growing exponentially, doubling in size every 10 years, undoubtedly extending the lethal impact on whales.
+Experts estimate that cargo, cruise, and fishing vessels collide and kill at least 20,000 whales every year.
+Fatal collisions in both the Mediterranean Sea and Sri Lanka have almost doubled in the past 40 years, inflicting a staggering blow by halving the size of whale populations.

-Friend of the Sea urges ship owners and governments to implement measures to prevent whales ship-strikes: a combination of thermal cameras, online reporting systems, shift in shipping lanes.
-Cruise lines, ship operators and fishing fleets which will implement these measures, will be identifiable by the Friend of the Sea logo.
-In turn, everybody can help protecting whales by choosing Friend of the Sea certified operators.
+Friend of the Sea has initiated a certification standard that urges ship owners and governments to abide by an exhaustive set of measures to prevent whale ship strikes including but not limited to, a combination of thermal cameras, online reporting systems, and minor shifts in shipping lanes.
+Cruise lines, ship operators, and fishing fleets that implement these measures will be identifiable by the Friend of the Sea WHALE-SAFE logo.

 In 2015, Friend of the Sea launched a campaign focusing on the increasing numbers of whales being killed or affected by ship strikes.
 Pygmy blue and other whales feed and breed in the Indian Ocean, just south of Sri Lanka, an area subject to some of the busiest cargo ship traffic in the world.